Deisss/jersey-doc-generator/README.md

     mvn assembly:assembly

-Will create the jar file: **./target/jersey-doc-generator-0.0.1-jar-with-dependencies.jar** depending on current version (here version 0.0.1).
+Will create the jar file: `./target/jersey-doc-generator-0.0.1-jar-with-dependencies.jar` depending on current version (here version 0.0.1).

-If you want, you can safely rename this file into __jersey-doc-generator.jar__.
+If you want, you can safely rename this file into `jersey-doc-generator.jar`.

-__Other jar/content from this folder are not needed for the rest of this tutorial.__
+**Other jar/content from 'target' folder are not needed for the rest of this tutorial, you can safely delete them.**

 Usage
 -----

+### Example ###

 Once you created the jar file (and everything went fine), we can start to use it.
-For that, let's imagine first a basic jersey project (we describe the structure):
+For that, imagine a basic jersey project:
   * com
     * mycompany
+      * User.java
       * RootResource.java

 So the package would be `com.mycompany` and the jersey root into `RootResource.java`, like this: